wwwted/ndb-cluster-workshop/labs/Lab_4_mon.md

 ```

 #### memory_per_fragment
 Memory usage by individual fragments.
 This table can be used for investigating memory usage for all "user defined" tables with query below.
-If you want to filer out some schemas or tables add *where* clause to statement and filter on `fq_name`, format of *fq_name* is <schema>/def/<table>.
+If you want to filer out some schemas or tables add *where* clause to statement and filter on `fq_name`, format of *fq_name* is \<schema\>/def/\<table\> as seen for our test table below.
 ```
 mysql> SELECT fq_name as TableName, SUM(var_elem_alloc_bytes) as VarMem, SUM(fixed_elem_alloc_bytes) as FixedMem, SUM(hash_index_alloc_bytes) as IndexMEM  from ndbinfo.memory_per_fragment WHERE type="User table" GROUP BY fq_name;
 +---------------------------------+--------+----------+----------+